jonathansick/sickvim/README.md

     + `sec` and `eq` do what you'd expect.
     + **TODO** document more snippets.
 * [Fugitive](https://github.com/tpope/vim-fugitive) — Interface with git from vim.
-* Git &mdash; Syntax highlighting for git config files.
+* Git — Syntax highlighting for git config files.
 * [eunuch](https://github.com/tpope/vim-eunuch) &mdash; provides handy syntactic sugar for Unixy stuff in vim.
 Here's the rundown from Tim Pope's documentation:
   - `:Unlink`: Delete a buffer and the file on disk simultaneously.
   - `:Remove`: Like `:Unlink`, but doesn't require a neckbeard.